Balanced routing of random calls: Saturated links and failure probability

-We shall need to upper bound the number of saturated links around any given node, as in the following lemma. \begin{lemma} Let $n$ and $D$ be positive integers, and let $k \geq 4 p_D(d\lambda ) (n-1)$.
-Then for each $t \geq 0$
+To end this section we shall upper bound the number of saturated links around any given node in the following lemma.
+Observe from~(\ref{eqnpobound1}) that if we have $\delta> 0$ and $D=D(n) \to\infty$, then for $n$ sufficiently large we may, for example, take $k$ as $\delta n$ in the lemma.